In the late 1980’s Bert, a well known local identity around the Cairns region, had a dream and a vision to create a true All-Gay-Only resort.

 Bert was a bit apprehensive at first as the property only had cabins and was totally run down and in financial receivership.
 His very best friends for many years, the famous STD and HIV AIDS specialist Dr. David Bradford and his partner Michael came up for a holiday so when Bert showed them the Resort site they were totally blown away with the amazingly private, secluded total beach front property with two very private sandy beaches and uninterrupted views over the coral sea.
-It was at that moment they decided that this would be the ideal property for LGBT people.
+It was at that moment they decided that this would be the ideal property for LGBT people (adult only).

 So they got some additional friends together and the property was purchased.
 Within three months they managed to practically re-build the entire property to make it suitable for the gay community and his gay friends.
 Following the grand opening over Easter 1993, the resort was more or less booked out solid, with a staff of 26 and two 14-seat coaches running 24 hours a day to the Airport, City and Port Douglas.
 By 1998 all the accommodation cabins were gone and a two-story Resort building stood in their place.